ERC Starting Grant

 Applicants that pass on to step 2 will be invited to an interview in Brussels.
 Your adviser can inform you about the different training possibilities we offer.

 Part B2 consists of a 14 page project description including research methods written for experts in the field.

 NB: From 2019 the Resources- part that should describe the nature and size of your team and how you intend to spend the funding granted to you is no longer part of B2, but has to be submitted through the online forms.
 Contact your adviser if you are unsure, what to do.

-Please note that you are expected to submit an Ethics assessment if you intend to work with ethically sensitive issues.
+Please note that you are expected to assess ethical issues in the online forms.
 Please inform your adviser, so that we can help you to address the issues.
 Failure to do so can result in a temporary termination of funding from the ERC.
 We also recommend to look at the link for Open Access and Open Research Data.